 How to travel with tea on a plane

-There are a few things you should consider doing when flying with tea bags in hand luggage or with loose leaf tea.
+There are a few things you should consider doing when you will carry teabags or loose tea in your carry on bag.

-- Where possible, particularly if you are carrying a larger quantity of tea bags in carry on, try to keep them unopened in the original packaging.
+- Where possible, particularly if you are carrying a larger quantity of tea bags in your carry on bag, try to keep them unopened in the original packaging.

 - It may well be that you can buy almost any type of tea you may want at your destination so perhaps consider not taking it with you and buy it there instead.